Thames Path: Richmond and Teddington Circular Short Walk

 • Orleans House Cafe

-The Ham (east) side
+The Richmond and Ham (east) side

 • Many places in Richmond, including a riverside terrace just by the bridge